Sonata-Sonatina Festival

 Running this festival requires a great deal of support from the participating teachers.
 All teachers are required to help with the festival in order for their students to participate in the Festival.

-• Teachers will be assigned jobs for no more than 1.5 hours on Festival Day.
+• Teachers will be assigned jobs of at least 2 hours on Festival Day.
 Please indicate your AM or PM availability to help when you register.

 • Only teachers are to complete their assigned job times.
 No substitutes (parents, students, relatives, etc.) are allowed to replace the teacher volunteer for the assigned job.
-Please plan for your availability and participation on February 4, 2024, in order for your students to participate in the Festival.
+Please plan for your availability and participation on the festival date, in order for your students to participate in the Festival.

 • Any teacher in violation of these volunteer guidelines will not be allowed to participate in the festival the following year.